-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be with the completeness and accuracy of fee income and non-fee income, and the override of controls by management.
-Our audit procedures to respond to these risks included enquiries of management, and the Commercial Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, designing audit procedures over fee income and non-fee income, reviewing regulatory correspondence with the Charity Commission, Independent Schools Inspectorate, Ofsted and reading minutes of meetings of those charged with governance.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be the override of controls by management.
+Our audit procedures to respond to these risks included enquiries of management, and the Commercial Committee about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the Charity Commission, Independent Schools Inspectorate, Ofsted and reading minutes of meetings of those charged with governance.

 Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
 For example, the further removed non-compliance with laws and regulations (irregularities) is from the events and transactions reflected in the financial statements, the less likely the inherently limited procedures required by auditing standards would identify it.
 In addition, as with any audit, there remained a higher risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
-We are not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations.
+We are not responsible for preventing noncompliance and cannot be expected to detect non-compliance with all laws and regulations.